MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8524.md

 ## Cause

-Error Status 8524 maps to error string "The DSA operation is unable to proceed because of a DNS lookup failure."
-This is a catch-all error for all possible DNS failures affecting Active Directory on post Windows Server 2003 SP1 domain controllers.
+Error Status 8524 maps to the following error string:

+> The DSA operation is unable to proceed because of a DNS lookup failure.

+It's a catch-all error for all possible DNS failures affecting Active Directory on post Windows Server 2003 SP1 domain controllers.

-Microsoft-Windows-ActiveDirectory_DomainService event 2087 is a partner event to other Active Directory events that cite the 8524 status if an Active Directory domain controller is unable to resolve a remote DC by its fully qualified CNAME record (\<object guid for source DCs NTDS Settings object>._msdcs.\<forest root domain>) using DNS.
+`Microsoft-Windows-ActiveDirectory_DomainService` event 2087 is a partner event to other Active Directory events that cite the 8524 status if an Active Directory domain controller is unable to resolve a remote DC by its fully qualified CNAME record (\<object guid for source DCs NTDS Settings object>._msdcs.\<forest root domain>) using DNS.

-Microsoft-Windows-ActiveDirectory_DomainService event 2088 is logged when a source domain controller is successfully resolved by its NetBIOS name but such name resolution fallback only occurs when DNS name resolution fails.
+`Microsoft-Windows-ActiveDirectory_DomainService` event 2088 is logged when a source domain controller is successfully resolved by its NetBIOS name but such name resolution fallback only occurs when DNS name resolution fails.

 The presence of the 8524 status and the Microsoft-Windows-ActiveDirectory_DomainService event 2088 or 2087 events all indicate that DNS name resolution is failing Active Directory.